 Carefully review the Grading Rubric that will be used to evaluate your assignment before you begin.

-You are required to develop a rough draft for your Final Lab Report, which covers all three experiments for "Lab 2: Water Quality and Contamination."
+You are required to develop an outline for your Final Lab Report, which covers all three experiments for "Lab 2: Water Quality and Contamination."
 To begin, carefully review the instructions for your Final Lab Report assignment located within Week Five.
-Next, download the Rough Draft of the Final Lab Report Template and utilize this form to ensure proper formatting and inclusion of all required material.
+Next, download the Outline of the Final Lab Report Template and utilize this form to ensure proper formatting and inclusion of all required material.
+Note that the outline should be written in paragraph form and should not simply be a list of bullet points.
 Using the template will ensure proper formatting.
 You must use at least four scholarly sources and your lab manual to support your points.
-The rough draft must be three to five pages in length (excluding title and reference pages) and formatted according to APA style.
+The outline must be three to five pages in length (excluding title and reference pages) and formatted according to APA style.
 For information regarding APA samples and tutorials, visit the Ashford Writing Center, located within the Learning Resources tab on the left navigation toolbar.

-The Rough Draft of the Final Lab Report must contain the following seven sections in this order:
+The Outline of the Final Lab Report must contain the following seven sections in this order:

 Title Page – This page must include the title of your report, your name, course name, instructor, and date submitted.